Fort Lauderdale Shared Parental Responsibility Attorney

 Sole parental responsibility means that one parent has ultimate decision-making authority relative to a child, which allows him or her to make even major life decisions affecting the child without consulting the other parent.
 This arrangement is not favored under the law; however, there are situations when it is in a child’s best interests, such as when a parent is irresponsible, neglects or abuses the child, or there is some other reason supported by evidence that justifies sole parental responsibility.
 For more information, please see our full custody page.

-Contact Us for More Information about Shared Parental Responsibility
+Contact Us for More Information About Fort Lauderdale Shared Parental Responsibility

 If you are facing divorce and have children, you need to determine how you and your former spouse will share parental responsibility.
 Contact the Fort Lauderdale offices of Sandra Bonfiglio, P.A. to schedule a consultation.